patrickheger4867/pjheger/README.md

 # pjheger
-This repository was my first repository used for a class at University
+This repository is where I will put JS stuff I am serious about.